broadinstitute/gatk-sv/website/docs/advanced/docker/index.md

 you may need to build them locally for testing or storing them on an alternative container registry.
 In this section, we provide detailed guidelines on both approaches.
-Specifically, this section covers the following topics.
+Specifically, this section covers the following topics:

 - [Docker primer](#docker-primer);